milan-shrestha/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

-Probable public API integration that allows to retrieve book details based on ISBN.
+Public API integration to retrieve details about cities.

 ### Project Tracker